Shooting at Colorado LGBTQ club kills 5, injures 25

 The attack echoes recent incidents of anti-LGBTQ violence

-It also follows multiple attacks on LGBTQ individuals and institutions over the last several years, including a wave of attacks in the summer of 2021 on queer and nonbinary people near the Brooklyn, New York bar Happyfun Hideaway.
+The shooting follows multiple attacks on LGBTQ individuals and institutions over the last several years, including a wave of attacks over the summer of 2021 on queer and nonbinary people near the Brooklyn, New York bar Happyfun Hideaway.
 In April, a man set another Bushwick gay bar, Rash, on fire.

 President Joe Biden tweeted a statement about the shooting Sunday afternoon, saying, “Jill and I are praying for the families of the five people killed in Colorado Springs, and for those injured in this senseless attack.”
-Biden also acknowledged the stigma and challenges LGBTQ people still face, as well as calling for firearm restrictions.
+Biden also acknowledged the stigma and challenges LGBTQ people still face, and called for firearm restrictions.

 Jill and I are praying for the families of the five people killed in Colorado Springs, and for those injured in this senseless attack.— President Biden (@POTUS) November 20, 2022